McWane: Independent review and recognition

-In a 2006 letter to the EPA, international president of the United Steelworkers Leo Gerard wrote that McWane's current management "has shown a dramatic change in attitude" and that "current safely practices at McWane are as good as or better than any of its competitors."
+In a 2006 letter to the EPA, international president of the United Steelworkers Leo Gerard wrote that McWane's current management "has shown a dramatic change in attitude" and that "current safety practices at McWane are as good as or better than any of its competitors."
 During sentencing of the company in a case regarding environmental damages in New Jersey, U.S. District Court Judge Mary Cooper concluded, "A night and day difference has been accomplished, not by wishful thinking, but by determined and sustained effort at all levels.
 They are determined to continue to serve in all the ways that they serve and to do everything they can to prevent environmental, health, and safety damage to anyone."

 As a result of the changes implemented by McWane, the company and its operating divisions and subsidiaries have received local and national recognition and awards.
 The company's Union Foundry has won safety awards, including Alabama's highest safety award from the Alabama Department of Industrial Relations.
 The company's Pacific States plant received both the Utah Department of Environmental Quality's Outstanding Achievement in Pollution Prevention Award and the Provo/Orem Chamber of Commerce's "Business of the Year" award in 2007.
 In 2008, the Birmingham Business Journal named McWane's president as its Green Business Leader of the Year.

-As of 2010, seven McWane plants have been admitted into OSHA's Voluntary Protection Program which recognizes exemplary health and safety programs, a status that fewer than 1% of all U.S. workplaces attain.
+Five McWane plants have been admitted into OSHA's Voluntary Protection Programs (VPP) and designated as VPP Star Sites, which recognize exemplary health and safety programs, a status that fewer than 1% of all U.S. workplaces attain.
 In 2023, Clow Valve and M&H Valve received the American Foundry Society Safe Year Award, a recognition that commends AFS corporate member facilities for achieving an impressive milestone of one year (365 consecutive calendar days) without a lost-time incident.
 Clow Valve and Kennedy Valve also received the 2023 AFS Safety & Insight Award for Ergonomics, and M&H Valve received the 2023 AFS Safety & Insight Award for Ergonomics and Health.
 In 2024, McWane Ductile was recognized with the New Jersey Governor’s Award for Safety and Health Excellence for employers who are committed to improving their safety and health programs and who have injury and illness rates below their industry average.